breez/breez-sdk-greenlight/README.md

 Have a question for the team?
 Join our [Telegram channel](https://t.me/breezsdk) or email us at [contact@breez.technology](mailto:contact@breez.technology)

-## How Does the Greenlight Implementation Work?
+## How Does Native *(Greenlight Implementation)* Work?

-The *Greenlight* implementation allows end-users to send and receive payments using the Breez SDK through several key components:
+The Breez SDK - Native *(Greenlight implementation)* allows end-users to send and receive payments using the Breez SDK through several key components:

 - **Signer**: The app integrating the Breez SDK runs a validating signer that interacts with the end-user node.
 - **Node**: End-user nodes are hosted on Blockstream’s Greenlight cloud infrastructure.
 The SDK creates a node when an end-user needs to send or receive a payment via the Lightning Network.
 Each end-user has their own node.